-The ESL program offers classes at beginning, basic, intermediate, and advanced levels.
+The ESL program offers classes at beginning, basic, intermediate, advanced, and upper advanced (academic bridge) levels.
 Students may study in different levels and classes, depending on placement test results.
 Program levels and courses.

 General English Classes (offered at all levels and available to all students)